mattrussell2/gradescope-autograder/README.md

 ### Testing with an Example Submission
 After you've produced the reference output, copy potential submission code to a directory named `submission` in the root of the homework's autograding folder (`REPO_ROOT/hwname/submission/`).
 Then run the command `autograde`.
 Results should be shown, and a `results` folder will be created.
+Make sure to remove `submission` and `results` before doing `git push`.
+[TODO write a script to run all this in a temporary directory]

 ### Parallel Compilation and Parallel Execution
 If you would like to enable parallel compilation and parallel execution of tests, instead run